 Both are traded intraday, meaning that they are bought and sold throughout the normal trading hours.
 They are also price transparent, where their bid-and-ask price quotes and share volume are shown in real-time, unlike mutual funds.

-An investor can also perform all market order types when acquiring the shares or ETF units, as well as short sell both and use options.
+An investor can also perform all market order ETF types when acquiring the shares or ETF units, as well as short sell both and use options.

 Differences between ETFs and stocks